 OJPC is an equal opportunity employer.
 People from historically disadvantaged groups — including those based on race, ethnicity, religion, disability, veteran status, gender, or sexual orientation — are strongly encouraged to apply.

-Send cover letter, résumé, transcript, and writing sample by Friday, January 24, 2020.
-We are accepting interns on a rolling basis, so apply early.
+Send cover letter, résumé, copies of transcript, and writing sample to Alicia Miller, internship program coordinator no later than January 31, 2021.
+We are accepting interns on a rolling basis, so please apply as early as possible.